Auckland Botanic Gardens: Research

 Research in the Botanic Gardens has been mainly directed on identifying plants that are best suited to growing in local conditions.
 Three panels have been active, on natives, on trees and shrubs, and on bulbs and perennials.
 As a result of this research a great number of Advisory Leaflets was published, together forming the dossier "Gardening in Auckland – Horticultural advice for Auckland gardeners" (published regularly since 1981), freely available at the visitor centre.

 Much of the trials have been conducted in the Shrub Trial Garden.
 Here some extensive collections have been created of Hydrangea, azalea, Deutzia and other genera.

 Nowadays the advisory work is still continued and the Advisory Leaflets are still updated regularly.

 Plant conservation

-Auckland Botanic Gardens holds plants from both NZ and elsewhere in the world which are threatened with extinction.
+Auckland Botanic Gardens holds plants from both New Zealand and elsewhere in the world which are threatened with extinction.
 There are also collections of plant cultivars which are now uncommon in cultivation.
 Growing these plants enables the gardens to provide plant material for research, education, cultivation and reintroduction back into the wild or commercial horticulture.

 The gardens take an active role in plant conservation of threatened New Zealand native plants.
 A good example is the shore spurge Euphorbia glauca or kakabeak Clianthus puniceus.